 Writing-on-Stone Provincial Park, Provincial park and UNESCO World Heritage Site in Alberta, Canada

-The area holds deep spiritual meaning for the Blackfoot people, who named it Áísínaiʼpi, referring to the extensive collection of indigenous rock carvings and paintings.
+The place holds deep spiritual meaning for the Blackfoot people, who named it Áísínaiʼpi because of the rock carvings and paintings found throughout the landscape.
+These artworks remain central to their connection with the land.

 Location: County of Warner No. 5